intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 significant value to the ecosystem by reporting the issue and helping evolve the specification.

-Maintaining specifications and all implementations so that they closely match all deployments ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
+Maintaining specifications and implementations so that they closely match deployments ensures that implementations are consistently interoperable and removes needless barriers for new implementations.
 Maintenance also enables continued improvement of the protocol.
 New use cases are an indicator that the protocol could be successful